Brain – Key Things To Know

 Our vital processes, such breathing, heart rate, and digestion, are managed by the hindbrain.

-The human brain is constantly changing and adapting.
+The brain is constantly changing and adapting.
 As we learn new things, the connections between neurons in our brain strengthen.
 This process is called neuroplasticity.

 We have a lot of options for maintaining brain health.
 These include of maintaining a balanced diet, getting appropriate rest, engaging in regular exercise, and engaging our minds in novel tasks.